Acrosome reaction: The process

 The acrosomal reaction typically occurs in the ampulla of the fallopian tube, the site of fertilization, when the sperm penetrates the secondary oocyte.
 Prior events prepare for the acrosome reaction.
 The sperm cell undergoes a series of changes, including acquiring a "hyperactive motility pattern" where its flagellum produces vigorous whip-like movements propelling the sperm through the cervical canal and uterine cavity until it reaches the isthmus of the fallopian tube.
 Various mechanisms, including chemotaxis, aid the sperm in approaching the ovum in the ampulla of the fallopian tube.
 Once in close proximity, glycoproteins on the outer surface of the sperm bind with glycoproteins on the zona pellucida of the ovum.

 Sperm that fail to initiate the acrosome reaction prior to reaching to the zona pellucida are unable to penetrate the zona pellucida.
 Since the acrosome reaction has already occurred, sperm are then able to penetrate the zona pellucida due to mechanical action of the tail, not because of the acrosome reaction itself.

 The first stage is the penetration of corona radiata, by releasing hyaluronidase from the acrosome to digest cumulus cells surrounding the oocyte and exposing acrosin attached to the inner membrane of the sperm.
 The cumulus cells are embedded in a gel-like substance made primarily of hyaluronic acid, and developed in the ovary with the egg and support it as it grows.
-The acrosome reaction must occur before the sperm cell reaches the zona pellucida.

 Acrosin, once exposed, digests the zona pellucida and membrane of the oocyte, allowing for penetration to happen.
 Part of the sperm's cell membrane then fuses with the egg cell's membrane, and the contents of the head sink into the egg.
 In the mouse, it has been demonstrated that ZP3, one of the proteins that make up the zona pellucida, binds to a partner molecule (to the β1,4-galactosyl transferase receptors) on the sperm.
 This lock-and-key type mechanism is species-specific and prevents the sperm and egg of different species from fusing.
-The zona pellucida also releases Ca granules to prevent other sperm from binding.
+The zona pellucida also releases Ca granules, which prevent other sperm from binding.
 There is some evidence that this binding is what triggers the acrosome to release the enzymes that allow the sperm to fuse with the egg.
 A similar mechanism likely occurs in other mammals, but the diversity of zona proteins across species means that the relevant protein and receptor may differ.

 More recent scientific evidence demonstrates that the acrosomal reaction is necessary to expose a protein called IZUMO1 on the sperm: without the reaction, sperm can still penetrate through the zona pellucida to the egg membrane, but cannot fuse.
 As seen in mouse studies, IZUMO1 binds to the oocyte protein JUNO and once bound together, the sperm and the egg fuse together to form two pronuclei.
 These pronuclei supply the zygote with the genetic material necessary for the formation of an embryo.
 Additionally, once the fusion of the sperm and oocyte is complete, phospholipase C zeta is released from the sperm.